-Are your kid’s favorite foods not as healthy as you would like?
+Are you looking for healthy foods kids will eat?
 It’s tough raising healthy kids who have a balanced diet!

 Just one walk down the the snack isle or the cereal isle in the grocery store, and our job as parents to raise healthy eaters becomes even harder.
 It’s really difficult to find healthy kid food in the supermarket.